Nonlinear thermodynamic computing out of equilibrium

 We can sidestep these challenges by arranging for a thermodynamic computer to perform calculations {\em out} of equilibrium.
 Out of equilibrium we lose contact with the theoretical foundation provided by the Boltzmann distribution, and so we must find other ways of programming a thermodynamic computer in order to do specified calculations.
 Some exceptions to the equilibrium paradigm already exist.
 For instance, the matrix exponential $e^{- J t}$ can be calculated at observation time $t$\c{duffield2023thermodynamic}, and nonequilibrium work measurements can be used to calculate the determinant of a matrix\c{aifer2024thermodynamic}.
-However, no design exists for a general-purpose programmable thermodynamic computer that operates at specified observation times.
-Here we introduce such a design by introducing a thermodynamic computer that is analogous to a neural network.
+However, no design exists for a thermodynamic computer that operates at specified observation times and is programmable in a general sense, meaning that it is capable of approximating arbitrary continuous functions.
+Here we provide such a design by introducing a thermodynamic computer that is analogous to a neural network.
 A thermodynamic computer of this nature is a nonlinear model that can serve as a universal function approximator, and can be programmed to perform arbitrary nonlinear computations at specified observation times.
 This is true whether or not the computer has attained thermodynamic equilibrium at those observation times.

+The equilibrium thermodynamic computers of \ccc{aifer2024thermodynamic, melanson2025thermodynamic}, which motivate this work, can be viewed as continuous-spin analogs of Hopfield networks\c{hopfield1982neural} or Boltzmann machines\c{hinton2017boltzmann,salakhutdinov2009deep}, statistical mechanical models that represent probability distributions over binary variables.
+Since a Boltzmann machine encodes information in its equilibrium or Boltzmann distribution, one could refer to the models of \ccc{aifer2024thermodynamic, melanson2025thermodynamic} as {\em Boltzmann computers}: they are designed to sample from the Boltzmann equilibrium corresponding to the system's potential energy function.
+In such models, the specific form of the dynamics, whether overdamped or underdamped, is less important than the fact that it is microscopically reversible and converges to the desired equilibrium.

+Our contribution is to explore the computational capabilities of such systems when extended to include nonlinear neuron potentials and operated out of equilibrium.
+Specifically, we encode the outcome of a computation in the dynamical trajectories of the system, without appealing to the Boltzmann distribution.
+A computer operating in this mode, using Langevin trajectories to perform a computation, could be termed a {\em Langevin computer}.